 Fabric adds a lot to a room – the type, color, print, amount, weight, etc. There are several questions you must keep in mind when choosing materials.
 First is the practicality that we just discussed.

 If you need something to keep heat in, then you’ll need to use either heavier fabrics or waffle-weave thermal shades.
 If you need something to filter light or provide minimal privacy, then you’ll need to use a blind, shade, sheers, lace or some of the best zebra blinds.
 Legacy Service has a few examples to give you some ideas.
 Then just use your personal tastes as far as colors and fabrics.

 Total privacy requires heavier treatments that can be closed at night.

 Then consider the rest of your room’s decor.
 You’ll want to use fabrics that match and coordinate with the rest of your furnishings and area rugs or carpeting.
 Remember to compare colors, textures, prints, and the weight of the fabrics before you decide.

 And finally it’s time to decide on the exact style.
 All the questions that you answered above will have narrowed down your options considerably.
 You’ll also want to make sure that the style and balance of the window treatments is suited to the rest of the room.
 Will a full and dramatic valance make the window look top-heavy – or do you have enough wall furnishings around the room to balance it?

 Will a simple, elegant scarf be the perfect subtle dressing for your window, or will it get lost among your other dramatic furnishings?
 If you know you want long draperies, figure out what type of valance, trims, and tiebacks will compliment them and make them blend in with the rest of the room.

-The process of choosing window treatments can be summed up as one simple goal – to find something you’ll like to look at and like to use.
+The process of choosing window treatments can be summed up as one simple goal – to find something you’ll like to look at and like to use it helps with samples get discount blinds free samples at affordable blinds.
 That’s really all there is to it!